framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 employable.
 By the time Java appeared, OOP had become the default "standard" way to build software, even though C++ and Java were not at all what Alan Kay had in mind when he coined the phrase "object-oriented".

-What most developers know as modern OOP focuses on polymorhism, inheritance, encapsulation and objects that have both state and behavior bundled together.
+What most developers know as modern OOP focuses on polymorphism, inheritance, encapsulation and objects that have both state and behavior bundled together.
 You construct an object with its initial state.
 You run a bunch of methods on it, interacting with other objects, to modify its state, and then you query the object to get that state back out.